mattbrictson/airbrussh/README.md

 ## Roadmap

+Airbrussh now has a stable feature set, excellent test coverage, and is being used for production deployments.
+It is about time we released 1.0.0!
+Our goal is for Airbrussh 1.0.0 to be included as the default formatter in Capistrano, and that work is [already underway](https://github.com/capistrano/capistrano/pull/1541).

-Airbrussh will most likely be integrated as the default formatter in a future release of SSHKit or Capistrano.
-If you have any suggestions for how to make this migration a smooth one, or if you have other ideas for improvements to Airbrussh, please add your comment to the discussion in [GitHub issue #39](https://github.com/mattbrictson/airbrussh/issues/39).
+In the meantime, if you have other ideas for improvements to Airbrussh, please open a [GitHub issue](https://github.com/mattbrictson/airbrussh/issues/new).

 ## Development